CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 To make sure that everyone has a common understanding of “show respect and courtesy to each other,” we have adopted the following code of conduct.
 The code of conduct is enforced by {{COMMUNITY_NAME}} Moderators as well as the Steering Council.

-## Unacceptable behavior
+## Unacceptable behaviour

-The following types of behavior are unacceptable in {{COMMUNITY_NAME}} spaces, both online and in-person, and constitute code of conduct violations.
+The following types of behaviour are unacceptable in {{COMMUNITY_NAME}} spaces, both online and in-person, and constitute code of conduct violations.

-### Abusive behavior
+### Abusive behaviour

 **Harassment:** including offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion, as well as sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, inappropriate physical contact, and unwelcome sexual or romantic attention.

 **Threats:** threatening someone physically or verbally.
 For example, threatening to publicize sensitive information about someone’s personal life.

-### Unwelcoming behavior
+### Unwelcoming behaviour

 #### Blatant acts and micro-aggressions
 Blatant micro-aggressions involve making statements that assume